 Two events that both share a base in Girona act as a showcase for the wide variety of bike riding options available across the region.

-JRtB met with the team behind the Sea Otter Europe event scheduled for the 8, 9 and 10 June.
+A couple of years ago, JRtB met with the team behind the Sea Otter Europe event scheduled for June 2018.
 Sea Otter is one of the world’s largest cycling events and is based in Monterey, California.
 It’s European twin came to Girona for the first time in 2017 attracting 20,000 visitors, 5,000 cyclists and 300 exhibitors to last summer’s inaugural event.
 This time around Sea Otter Europe Costa Brava-Girona Bike Show will be returning to Girona Devesa Park, just five minutes from the centre of Girona.

 If the scale of Sea Otter looks a little daunting but don’t be put off.
 It literally has something for everyone - from hardened racers of all kinds of bikes to families and kids just wanting to scooter about or take a ride one of the purpose built tracks.
 It does look like fun - something that puts any UK based cycling event into a proverbial cocked hat (even allowing for the sunshine).
 It is a real show stopper with some outstanding attractions.